 Many women are misled and told that silicone (both medical- and nonmedical-grade) can be used to augment anything.
 It does last indefinitely, but silicone does not adapt to aging tissue.
 Liquid silicone is often used, albeit off label or on the black market.
 Silicone is especially popular in Miami, where medical and nonmedical providers alike use it.
-Most patients injected with moderate to large amounts of it all have complications and problems.
+Most patients injected with moderate to large amounts of it have complications and problems.

 - Women who are injected with nonmedical- or industrial-grade silicone (a non-cohesive loose liquid that can travel unpredictably)—either knowingly or unintentionally—tend to seek out unqualified professionals and have it injected into the lips, buttocks and face.